-You can find Climate Listening Project stories on more than 120 places online.
+You can find Climate Listening Project stories and resources on more than 120 places online.
 From television, blogs, radio, and news outlets including Salon, ABC, NPR, iHeartRadio, Univision, Yahoo, Huffington Post, Governing Magazine, and The Atlantic to resource sites like Jane Goodall Institute, Yale Climate Connections, Union of Concerned Scientists, and Thrive Global.
 Check out our Press page to read all about it.

 Our films and videos have screened at local events, conferences, and film festivals around the globe from Wake Forest University in North Carolina to the Stockholm Resilience Center in Sweden.
 Faith in Action vignettes were shared with 4,000 churches across America and Cultivating Resilience videos were screened at the International Paris Climate Talks.
 Our first feature documentary The Wood Thrush Connection was honored as the Best Short Documentary Winner at the 2017 Belize International Film Festival.
 Visit our Events page to see past events or attend an upcoming event.

 Our advisers include top scientists and thought leaders.
 Plus, we've hired more than 30 diverse videographers, photographers, and creatives.
 See who's who on our Team and Advisers page.

 The Climate Listening Project has reached more than 10 million people through press, social media and events.
 Connect with us on Facebook to keep up with what's new.

-Our collaborative videos and films continue to be used again and again by organizations and in communities to start or accelerate hopeful climate conversations.
-Please Connect with us to collaborate or learn more.
+Our collaborative videos, films and tools continue to be used again and again by organizations and in communities to start or accelerate hopeful climate conversations.

 Thank you for your interest in the Climate Listening Project.